Brunch Charcuterie Board Ideas

 Theme Brunch Board Ideas

-A themed charcuterie board can add a unique and creative touch to your entertaining.
+A themed breakfast charcuterie board can add a unique and creative touch to your entertaining.
 Here are some fun and inventive theme ideas for your next charcuterie board.

-Waffle brunch board - Load up a board with a combination of sweet and savory waffles, toppings, spreads and dips.
-Add some bacon, ham or sausage and don't forget fruit, fruit spreads, butter, cream cheese, nut butters and nuts.
+- Waffle brunch board – Load up a board with a combination of sweet and savory waffles, toppings, spreads and dips.
+Add some bacon, ham, or sausage, and don’t forget fruit, fruit spreads, butter, cream cheese, nut butters, and nuts.

 - Use toothpicks or small forks to grab the food instead of using your fingers.